New Canaan, Connecticut: The "Harvard Five" and modern homes

 New Canaan was an important center of the modern design movement from the late 1940s through roughly the 1960s, when about 80 modern homes were built in town.
 About 20 have been torn down since then.

 "During the late 1940s and 1950s, a group of students and teachers from the Harvard Graduate School of Design migrated to New Canaan ... and rocked the world of architectural design", according to an article in PureContemporary.com, an online architecture design magazine.
 "Philip Johnson, Marcel Breuer, Landis Gores, John M. Johansen and Eliot Noyes – known as the Harvard Five – began creating homes in a style that emerged as the complete antithesis of the traditional build.
 Using new materials and open floor plans, best captured by Johnson's Glass House, these treasures are being squandered as buyers are knocking down these architectural icons and replacing them with cookie-cutter new builds."

 "Other architects, well-known (Frank Lloyd Wright, for example) and not so well known, also contributed significant modern houses that elicited strong reactions from nearly everyone who saw them and are still astonishing today ...
 New Canaan came to be the focus of the modern movement's experimentation in materials, construction methods, space, and form", according to an online description of The Harvard Five in New Canaan: Mid-Century Modern Houses, by William D. Earls.

 Some other New Canaan architects designing modern homes were Victor Christ-Janer, John Black Lee, Allan Gelbin, and Hugh Smallen.

 The film The Ice Storm (1997) shows many of New Canaan's modern houses, both inside and out.
-The film (and Rick Moody's novel of the same name, upon which it's based) takes place in New Canaan; a mostly glass house situated on Laurel Road is prominently featured.
+The film (and Rick Moody's novel of the same name, upon which it is based) takes place in New Canaan; a mostly glass house situated on Laurel Road is prominently featured.

 Geography

 According to the United States Census Bureau, the town has a total area of 22.5 sqmi, of which 22.1 sqmi are land and 0.3 square mile (0.78 km2), or 1.56%, is covered by water.
 New Canaan is the only municipality on the Connecticut Panhandle that does not border the coast.
-Such proximity to New York City proved worthy of its own connection to the New Haven Railroad, being the only town to do so.
+Proximity to New York City proved worthy of its own connection to the New Haven Railroad, making New Canaan the only town with such a branch line.
 New Canaan station and Talmadge Hill station are both on the New Canaan Branch of the New Haven Line, and transfer is possible in Stamford south to Manhattan.
 Many New Canaan residents commute to New York regularly, with travel time to Grand Central Terminal around 65 minutes.
-New Canaan is also heavily served by the historic Merritt Parkway, as the third municipality when driving through Connecticut from New York City.
+New Canaan is also heavily served by the historic Merritt Parkway, as the third municipality one traverses when driving through Connecticut from New York City.